santhoshpoojari14/SOGENTASK/README.md

 Step 1: src/main/java/com/portal/sql/db.sql
 Run the db.sql for creating Data base and Table in Mysql Server. for connceting db used MySql workbench.
+Database Details which is mentioned in src/main/resources/application.properties UserName:root
+Password:root

 Step2: download and Import the project to Eclipse